ml58158/SCCM-Client-Dynamic-Provisioning/README.md

 17. The Enterprise Software and Configure Task Sequence starts to finish the machine setup, install software and complete the configuration.

-18. Finally, a Status Filter Rule is created that will execute a vbs script upon the successful completion of the task sequence.
-    This final step removes the provsioned machine from the collection and keeps the collection clean.
+18. Finally, an Anti-Virus WQL Query is checked against the collection and if the Task Sequence is successful AND the Anti-Virus software is installed, the machine name is automatically cleansed from the collection.
+(This prevents the TS from being re-ran on the machine.)

 ### Part A: File Compression ###